BestTimesToVisit.com Logo

 cultural

 Step back in time in Shinsekai, a district that retains its Showa-era charm.
 Sample kushikatsu (deep-fried skewers) at a local eatery, ride the Tsutenkaku Tower for panoramic views, and soak in the unique atmosphere of this nostalgic neighborhood.
-Go in the evening for a more vibrant experience.
+Go early evening to avoid the biggest crowds.

 Best time: October-November